notgiven688/jitterphysics2/.github/ISSUE_TEMPLATE/issue.md

 ---

-Please do not open issues for general questions, which can be formulated like "How do I..?".
-Use the discussion page (https://github.com/notgiven688/jitterphysics2/discussions) instead.
+**Note:** For general inquiries, such as "How do I...?", please use the discussion page instead of opening issues.
+You can find the discussion page [here](https://github.com/notgiven688/jitterphysics2/discussions).